codatio/codat-docs/docs/accounting-api/guides/invoice-finance/inv-fin-decision.md

 ### 🚀 In this section, you will...

-* Review the app's decisioning logic,
 * Understand how we fetch the required data,
+* Review how we assess the risk associated with customers and invoices,
 * See how the app makes a decision based on that data.

-A diagram of all the checks we do in sequence?

-### <input type="checkbox" unchecked/> Pull filtered invoices
+### <input type="checkbox" unchecked/> Fetch unpaid invoices and associated data

-Our demo app starts the assessment by pulling a filtered invoice list that we could potentially lend against.
-We focus on unpaid and partially paid invoices valued between 50 and 1000 USD.
+Once the app is notified by the webhook that invoice and customer syncs are complete, it fetches a filtered invoice list that we could potentially lend against.
+In our demo, we focus on unpaid and partially paid invoices valued between 50 and 1000 USD, using the `query` parameter on our [List invoices](/accounting-api#/operations/list-invoices) endpoint.

-Endpoint
-Query

 ```
 query = amountDue <= 1000 &&